Hopwood in Fayette County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1996 by Pennsylvania Historical and Museum Commission.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 676 times since then.
+It was originally submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 740 times since then and 29 times this year.
 Photos: 1, 2. submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.